Close Menu

 Because of its greater density and increased ignition delay, hardwood makes an excellent fuel.

 Pine, cedar, and spruce are some examples of kindling softwoods.
-Resinous woods have a high concentration of natural oils and ignition temperature.
+Resinous woods have a high concentration of natural oils and an ignition temperature.

-#5.
-Avoid using treated wood
+5. Avoid using treated wood

 Never use treated wood for the kindling in your fireplace.
 When treated wood is burned, poisonous vapours are released into the air, harming humans and the environment.